Make Your Hair Extensions The Best They Can Be

 Separate your hair into 4-6 sections.
-To form curls, you will be using flexi-rods.
-Take a piece of hair from one of the portioned parts and add flexi-rod.
-Next, twirl flexi-rod in an upward motion until hair has completely covered it.
-Repeat these steps until entire head is in flexi rods.
+To form curls, you will be using Flexi-rods.
+Take a piece of hair from one of the portioned parts and add Flexi-rod.
+Next, twirl Flexi-rod in an upward motion until hair has completely covered it.
+Repeat these steps until the entire head is in Flexi rods.

 To protect your extensions from heat damage, be sure to follow this hack!